 Early findings show cells with a BRAF mutation tend to depend on autophagy to survive treatment, and Drs.
 Mulcahy Levy and Foreman have so far employed hydroxychloroquine to treat three patients whose cancer became resistant to BRAF-targeted drugs.

-The results have been positive — enough so that Dr. Hoffman is developing a clinical trial to combine BRAF-targeted drugs with autophagy inhibition, which she will submit to the Pediatric Brain Tumor Consortium, a National Cancer Institute-sponsored cooperative group of leading centers around the country.
+The results have been positive — enough so that researchers at Children's Colorado are developing a clinical trial to combine BRAF-targeted drugs with autophagy inhibition.

 A biobank for the future of brain cancer care